Margherita Torretta: Early years and education

-Margherita Torretta approaches classical dance at the age of five years in a local dance academy.
+Margherita Torretta approaches classical dance in her childhood in a local dance academy.

 At 14 she won two scholarships at the Fondazione Teatro Nuovo in Turin, setting her heart on becoming a professional classical dancer.

 In those years she approached piano, fashion and photography.

 However, at 18 years old her life was suddenly changed by a fire which she barely escaped from.
 The burns she suffered made her unable to walk for several months.
 It is while she was recovering that she started dedicating herself to piano.
 This new interest replaced her former passion for dance.

 Margherita Torretta started her formal training at Conservatorio "Giuseppe Nicolini" in Piacenza, graduating with distinction at the age of 25.
 Afterwards, Margherita Torretta was admitted at the Lake Como International Piano Academy, working intensively for 5 years with maestro William Grant Naboré.

 She was the second Italian woman pianist after Alessandra Ammara, and the only Italian woman of her generation, who took part at this institution.
 She attended there masterclasses with Charles Rosen, Fou Ts'ong, Stanislav Ioudenitch, Malcolm Bilson and Dimitri Bashkirov.

 In 2015 she was admitted at Conservatorio Giuseppe Verdi in Milan, working closely with Cristina Frosini, but she never attended the final exam.

 In 2017 The German foundation Theo Lieven gave her a substantial scholarship to attend the master of performance and interpretation at the University of Music in Lugano in Switzerland, ended with honors.

 In the years 2018 and 2019 Margherita Torretta was a member of ICPA, the International Certificate for Piano Artists under the direction of Nelson delle Vigne-Fabbri, with Jerome Lowenthal as president.
 Here she received advise from Michelle Beroff, Eugen Indjic, Bruno Rigutto, Piotr Folkert, Mikhail Karpov, Roberta Rust, Irena Kofman and Juan Olaya.